SgtEverman/Pet-Love/README.md

   - create a profile for you pet with picture, breed, location, and so on
   - converse with the other pet owners
   - create events so that a large group of pet owners and hang out

+Changes also will be made adding concepts from chapters of the Aquino and Gandee book:

+  - There is an addition using Deferreds and Promises, this can be found in file (Add name), (Add how it was used)